tonygilkerson/kube-spec/README.md

 # kube-spec
-Kube spec for test cluster
+The base specs for a kube cluster